-The key sources of liquidity of the Club are the revenues generated from membership dues, green fees, transfer fees and other golf-related activities.
-As discussed earlier, measures were established to increase these revenues and control the Club's expenses from operations.
+The key sources of liquidity of the Club are the assessments generated from membership dues, membership activation fees, assignment and transfer fees and the revenues generated from other golf-related activities such as green fees and golf cart rentals services.
+Measures were established to increase these revenues and control the Club's expenses from operations.